wriley/DayZBanditAI/README.md

 Compatibility
 ============

-- DZAI is designed to be compatible with every publicly-available DayZ Mod.
-At present time no DayZ mods are known to have issues with DZAI.
+- DZAI is designed to be compatible with most publicly-available DayZ Mods.
+Unsupported mods are listed further below.

-<b>Fully-supported DayZ Mods:</b>

-- DZAI is regularly updated for compatibility with these DayZ mods: DayZ 1.7.7.1+, DayZ Overwatch 0.2.2+.

-<b>Partially-supported DayZ Mods:</b>

-- DZAI is known to be functional and compatible with these maps/mods but development is not done using these mods.
-Any issues with these maps/mods will be fixed as they become known.
+- DZAI does not support any DayZ map or mod that is non-public, in development, or has an AI addon prepackaged.
+- DZAI may or may not function properly with unsupported mods.

+<b>Supported DayZ maps and mods:</b>

+- Supported Maps: Chernarus, Namalsk, Celle, Fallujah, Lingor/Hunting Grounds, Isla Duala, Oring, Panthera, Sahrani, Takistan, Taviana, Utes, Zargabad.
-- This list includes the following maps/mods: DayZ 2017, DayZ 2017 Namalsk, DayZ Civilian, DayZ Fallujah, DayZ Isladuala, DayZ Lingor 1.3, DayZ Oring, DayZ Panthera, DayZ Sahrani, DayZ Taviana (all versions), DayZ Utes, DayZ Celle, DayZ Namalsk, DayZ Epoch 1.0.1.5+, DayZ Hunting Grounds 1.0.1+.
+- Supported Mods: DayZ 2017, DayZ 2017 Namalsk, DayZ Civilian, DayZ Epoch, DayZ Overwatch.

-<b>Unsupported DayZ Mods:</b>
+<b>Unupported DayZ mods:</b>

-- DZAI does not support DayZ mods that are in their non-public and/or development phase.
-- There is no support for the following DayZ mods: DayZ+, DayZ Invasion 1944, DayZ Thirsk, DayZ Trinity Island.
+- DayZ+, DayZ Epidemic, DayZ Taviana (Tactical_Force version), DayZ Invasion 1944.

 <b>Known Issues:</b>